microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.Examples/Experimental/SpatialAwareness/.Documentation/README.md

 # MRTK Scene Understanding Demo

-This is an __experminental__ prelease that integrates [Scene Understanding](https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding) (SU) as a MRTK service.
+This is an __experminental__ prelease that integrates [Scene Understanding](https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding) (SU) as a MRTK.

 SU - in a nutshell, will return a semantic representation of scene entities as well as their geometric forms on __HoloLens 2__.